vitthalbulbule/vitthalbulbule/README.md

 ## 👨‍💻 About Me
 Passionate about technology and business

 👋 Hi!
-I'm Vitthal, a data analyst with experience in turning complex data into useful information to help businesses make better decisions and improve operational efficiency.
+I'm Vitthal, a data analyst with learning experience in turning complex data into useful information to help businesses make better decisions and improve operational efficiency.

 I’m a curious person, always looking to understand the "why" behind things.
 My thinking is analytical and detail-oriented, which allows me to approach problems from different perspectives.
 I’m enthusiastic and always eager to learn, which helps me constantly improve in everything I do.